Holidays Act FAQs

 What happens once I've lodged a claim form?

 Once we receive and verify your documentation, you will be notified as to whether a back payment is due to you.
-If it is, you will be asked to ‘accept’ the payment via an online form, and the payment will be processed and deposited into your nominated bank account on the last Friday of the month, provided verification takes place by the 20th of that month.
-If we need more information from you to process your claim, we will get in touch.
+If it is, you will be asked to ‘Accept’ the payment through an online form.
+We will then send your information to our Payroll provider Affinity to set you up.
+You will be sent an email from Affinity to upload a tax form, Kiwisaver form and bank account.
+We ask you to complete this within 5 days.
+Without all these forms we will be unable to make your payment.
+If we need more information from you to process your claim we will get in touch.

 What steps have been taken to ensure my future holiday pay is correct?